Posterior Contraction for Sparse Neural Networks in Besov Spaces with Intrinsic Dimensionality: Introduction

 Neural networks (NNs) have been widely used to extract features from complex datasets, such as visual recognition and language modeling \citep{goodfellow2016deep}.
 Due to their approximation ability \citep{bianchini2014complexity,cybenko1989approximation, delalleau2011shallow,hornik1991approximation,telgarsky2015representation,telgarsky2016benefits}, NNs exhibit remarkable flexibility in representing complex multivariate functions.
 Given their network structure, NNs are trained by minimizing empirical risk defined through a suitable loss function, which can be viewed as maximum likelihood estimation from a statistical perspective \citep{schmidt2020nonparametric}.
 However, such a frequentist approach may lead to miscalibration and overconfidence \citep{minderer2021revisiting}, particularly when the model is trained on out-of-distribution samples \citep{hein2019relu}.
 On the other hand, the Bayesian approach quantifies predictive uncertainty via the posterior distribution \citep{blundell2015weight,gal2016dropout} and can improve calibration and robustness in many cases \citep{arbel2023primer,daxberger2021bayesian}.
 Another key advantage of the Bayesian perspective is that, unlike their frequentist counterparts, Bayesian neural networks (BNNs) can easily achieve the optimal rate of convergence without knowledge of the smoothness of the function.
 This property, known as \emph{rate adaptation}, is inherently attained by the nature of Bayesian inference.

 To capture the flexibility of NNs, it is desirable to consider function classes that are richer than the intuitively smooth ones, such as H\"older or Sobolev spaces.
-Especially, Besov spaces are well-suited for this setting, as they encompass a wide range of functions, including non-smooth and even discontinuous ones.
-Moreover, additional flexibility can be achieved by accounting for intrinsic dimensionality, which in practice helps explain the robustness of NNs to the curse of dimensionality.
+In particular, Besov spaces, which encompass non-smooth or even discontinuous functions, are well suited for this purpose.
+For example, images often exhibit local inhomogeneities and sharp edges naturally represented within Besov spaces \citep{donoho1995adapting}.
+Moreover, additional flexibility arises from accounting for intrinsic dimensionality, which helps explain the robustness of NNs to the curse of dimensionality.
+For instance, images frequently possess low intrinsic dimensionality \citep{pope2021intrinsic}.
 Such an intrinsic dimensional structure can be implicitly modeled through anisotropy or composite function constructions.
 Although frequentist approaches have extensively investigated theoretical properties in these complex settings \citep{suzuki2018adaptivity,suzuki_deep_2021}, Bayesian analyses remain largely limited to simpler cases \citep{kong2024posterior,lee2022asymptotic,polson2018posterior,castillo2024posterior}.
 This study aims to fill this gap by establishing that BNNs achieve optimal posterior contraction and exhibit rate adaptation under the fully Bayesian paradigm in such complex scenarios.